Learn about the Emergency Medicine Residency Program.

 How do traumas run?

 Trauma alerts are divided into levels I, II, and III.
 PGY-2 and PGY-3 EM residents manage Level I and II cases in the resuscitation bay in conjunction with the trauma team.
 The EM resident always performs any required intubations.
-Performance of chest tubes and FAST exams alternates between EM and Trauma every other day.
+Trauma procedures are divided between the Trauma team and the EM team with the EM resident responsible for all right side of the body procedures, and the Trauma team responsible for all left side of the body procedures.